radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

    rad deploy ./app.bicep
    ```

-   This will deploy the application into your environment and launch the container resource for the frontend website.
-This operation may take some time, since it is deploying a Redis Cache resource to Azure.
-You should see the following resources deployed at the end of `rad deploy`:
+   This operation may take some time, as the 'azure' Recipe is deploying an Azure Cache for Redis resource into your Azure subscription.
+It will then update your 'db' resource to use the Azure Redis.
+Once completed you should see the following resources deployed at the end of `rad deploy`:

    ```
    Building ./app.bicep...